compose-spec/compose-spec/deploy.md

 `resources` configures physical resource constraints for container to run on platform.
 Those constraints can be configured
 as:

-- `limits`: The platform MUST prevent container to allocate more
+- `limits`: The platform must prevent container to allocate more
-- `reservations`: The platform MUST guarantee container can allocate at least the configured amount
+- `reservations`: The platform must guarantee container can allocate at least the configured amount

 ```yml
 services: